 What is a dry shake?

 Learning how to do a dry shake is one of the first things you’ll do when learning how to make cocktails for the first time.
-A dry shake is quite simply the art of shaking your ingredients without any added ice to the cocktail shaker.
-A wet shake, on the other hand is when you add ice.
+A dry shake is quite simply the art of shaking your ingredients without any added ice in the cocktail shaker.
+A wet shake, on the other hand, is when you add ice.

 You might also like: 9 Things Every Newbie Should Know About Cocktail Making